grafana/grafana/docs/sources/panels/visualizations/stat-panel.md

   - **Auto -** If the data contains multiple series or fields, show both name and value..
   - **Value -** Show only value, never name.
 Name is displayed in the hover tooltip instead.
   - **Value and name -** Always show value and name.
-  - **Name -** Show name in place of value.
-Will show value in a hover tooltip.
+  - **Name -** Show name instead of value.
+Value is displayed in the hover tooltip.
   - **None -** Show nothing (empty).
 Will show both name and value in hover tooltip.

 ## Text mode